Anku5hk/Programmers_guide_to_Python/book.md

 if not a is b:
   print("printed")
 ```

 ## 3. Data Structures
-Data Structure is a way to store and organize data so that it can be used efficiently.
+* Data Structure is a way to store and organize data so that it can be used efficiently.
 They are used to store/retrieve data from.
 Data can be data types or even other data structures.
 Different data structures have their advantages/disadvantages in terms of accessing/storing/removing data speed, so they should be used as per the task/ease.
 They can also be called literal collections.
-Python has built-in 4 data structures.
-In python, you can't/don't need to declare the size of the built-in data structures beforehand, they are dynamically scaled/released automatically in background.
+* In python, you can't/don't need to declare the size of the built-in data structures beforehand, they are dynamically scaled/released automatically in background.
+* Some of the Data structures explained below are [list](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#list), [tuple](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#tuple), [dict](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#dict), [set](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#set), [stack](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#1-stack), [queue](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#2-queue) and [frozenset](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#3-frozenset).
 ### List
 They are array like implementation in python.
 They are ordered collection of sequence of items, which can be of any data type or object.
 They are Mutable(values can be changed).
 Indexing, Slicing is supported and they are iterable objects(more on this later).
 They are preferred in most use cases.
 Where indexing, looping over some items is required lists are used.
 ```Python